oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/native/basic/README.md

 ### Resources Deployed by this Example

 OKE Cluster (OKE1):
-- The Cluster will be a Basic Cluster.
-- The Cluster will have the native cni as defined in the *cni_type* attribute.
+- of *basic* type.
-- The Cluster will have the latest kubernetes version by default.
+- set with the latest Kubernetes version;
+- with NPN (Native Pod Networking) CNI;
-- The cluster will have a private api endpoint by default.
+- with a private API endpoint.

 Node Pool (NODEPOOL1):
-- The nodepool will be created in OKE1 Cluster.
-- The nodes will be created in the same compartment as the OKE1 Cluster.
+- created in the same compartment as the cluster;
-- The nodes will have the same kubernetes version as the OKE1 Cluster.
+- with the same Kubernetes version as the cluster;
-- The nodepool will have three worker nodes.
+- with one worker node (it is set by *workers_configuration.node_pools.NODEPOOL1.size* attribute);
-- The nodes will use the "VM.Standard.E4.Flex" shape as defined by the *node_shape* attribute.
+- node has the "VM.Standard.E4.Flex" shape;
-- The nodes will use the image specified in the *image* attribute.
-- The nodes will have 16 GB memory and 1 OCPU by default.
+- node has 16 GB memory and 1 OCPU by default;
-- The nodes boot volume size will be 60GB and will be terminated when the nodes are destroyed by default.
+- node boot volume size is 60GB and is terminated when the node is destroyed.

-Commented Virtual Node Pool (VIRTUAL_POOL1):
+Commented Virtual Node Pool (VIRTUALPOOL1):
-- The virtual node pool will be created in OKE1 Cluster.
-- It will be created in the same compartment as the OKE1 Cluster.
+- created in the same compartment as the cluster;
-- It will have three virtual worker nodes.
+- with one worker node;
-- The pods will use the "Pod.Standard.E4.Flex" shape as defined by the *pod_shape* attribute.
+- node has the "VM.Standard.E4.Flex" shape;

-### How to create Virtual Node Pools
+### How to Create Virtual Node Pools

-To create Virtual Node Pools you need to make the cluster enhanced by setting the attribute **is_enhanced** to **true** and uncomment the **virtual_node_pools** map.
-Virtual Node Pools only work on enhanced clusters.
+For adding a virtual node pool to the cluster, set the attribute *is_enhanced* to *true* and uncomment the *virtual_node_pools* attribute.
+Virtual node pools only work on enhanced clusters.

-To create **only** Virtual Node Pools, comment/remove the **node_pools** map.
+For having the cluster with **only** virtual node pools, comment/remove the *node_pools* attribute.

 See [input.auto.tfvars.template](./input.auto.tfvars.template) for the variables configuration.